EarningsCall/earningscall-python/README.md

 ### Disable Caching

+When you call `get_company("aapl")` to retrieve a company, internally the library retrieves metadata from the EarningsCall API.
+By default, it caches this metadata on disk in order to speed up subsequent requests.

-If you want to disable the local caching of symbols you can add this code:
+If you prefer to disable this local caching behavior, you can do so with this code:

 ```python
 import earningscall